httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 New Cache-Status Parameters can be defined by registering them in the "HTTP Cache-Status" registry.

 Registration requests are reviewed and approved by a designated expert, per {{RFC8126, Section 4.5}}.
-A specification document is appreciated, but not required.
+A specification document is appreciated but not required.

 The expert(s) should consider the following factors when evaluating requests: